|Sign Up for Enews|

 The Magnolia Project -Winter Trip is generously supported by the Office of the Vice-Chancellor, LEAD Center, ASUC, and alumni, staff and faculty donors.

-Applications to become an Alternative Breaks Leader in the 2014-2015 academic year will be live in late March 2014.
+Applications to become an Alternative Breaks Leader in the 2014-2015 academic year are live!
+APPLY HERE

 As an Alternative Breaks Leader, you will have the opportunity to develop: